jayasurya17/police-stop-outcome/README.md

 ![Stop Time](priliminary_visualization/stop_hour.png)

 **Observations**
-- Times in the morning have the highest stop outcomesm also 11pm being an exception.
+- Times in the morning and afternoon have the highest stop outcomes, with 11pm, 12am being some exception.